-Figure 4-14 μC/Probe's Options
+Figure 4-14 μC/Probe's options

-Select TCP/IP in the "Settings" group panel, on the right of the options dialog window.
-Now click on the TCP/IP communications protocol in the "Communication" category.
-Figure 4-15 shows the TCP/IP parameters that are allowed to be modified.
-On the test setup, the IP address that the DHCP server assigned to the YRDKRX62N board is 10.10.1.124 (the Remote Host).
-The IP address the DHCP server assigns can vary.
-Therefore, a different IP address may need to be entered in the "Remote Host" field.
-The "Remote Port" field does not require any change, since the $\mu$ C/Probe server code on the YRDKRX62N is set to 9930 by default.
-Click "OK" to accept the changes.
+Select TCP/IP in the "Settings" section on the right of the options screen.
+Now click on the TCP/IP communications protocol in the "Communications" section of the options screen.
+Figure 4-15 shows the TCP/IP parameters that you can set.
+On my test setup, the IP address that the DHCP server assigned to my YRDKSH7216 board was 10.10.1.124 (the Remote Host).
+Most likely, you will have a different IP address and you need to enter it here.
+You should not change the "Remote Port:" since the μ C/Probe server code on the YRDKSH7216 is set to 9930 by default.
+Click "OK" when you are ready to accept your changes.

-Figure 4-15 TCP/IP IP address and port number of Target
+Figure 4-15 TCP/IP IP address and port number of target